Oliver Wight Releases New White Paper – My Bow Wave Ate My Hockey Stick, by David Goddard

 The title of this paper is “My Bow Wave Just Ate My Hockey Stick;” not a good position to be in.
 This paper will lay out a plan to avoid this predicament.
 To read this paper or to learn more about Integrated Business Planning, Demand Management, as well as background on Oliver Wight Americas, follow each of the links.
 Oliver Wight is credited with the development of S&OP and the evolution of Integrated Business Planning.

 Oliver Wight has a 40-year track record of delivering business improvement to some of the world’s best-known organizations.
 We believe that sustainable improvement can only be made through your own people.
 Unlike other consultancy firms, we transfer our knowledge to you, which means you can achieve performance levels and financial results that last.
-Our principals are seasoned professionals who have real-world manufacturing experience.
+Our business advisors are seasoned professionals who have real-world manufacturing experience.
 They are thought leaders in the fields of supply chain management, integrated business planning, demand management, and product management.
 The largest worldwide consultancy of its type, Oliver Wight has offices throughout Europe, North and South America, and the Asia/Pacific Region.